Jellyfish Spilt Milk

 1993, 9.5/10

-Bellybutton was a likeable debut from Jellyfish, but Split Milk raises the ante significantly, with more memorable songs, more complex arrangements, and more punchy guitars.
-While their sound is comparable to many prominent bands, and there are traces of The Beach Boys on ‘Sebrina, Paste, and Plato’ and of XTC, Spilt Milk feels most influenced by Queen, with the big harmonies and hard guitar textures.
+Bellybutton was a likeable debut from Jellyfish, but Split Milk raises the ante significantly, with more memorable songs, complex arrangements, and punchy guitars.
 While the core of the band – the song-writing team of Sturmer and Manning – is intact from Bellybutton, the rest of the band has changed, with new players on guitar and bass, while Jon Brion also provides some guitar.

-Spilt Milk is a power-pop classic, and it contains some of the most irresistible pop songs of the 1990s.
+Spilt Milk is a power-pop classic with some of the most irresistible pop songs of the 1990s.

 Glutton of Sympathy